saminationdj/animation_to_webm/README.md

    * SET "pathtoffmpeg=Path\to\ffmpeg.exe"
    * SET "pathtoimconvert=Path\to\convert.exe"
    * SET "pathtolibwebp=Path\to\anim_dump.exe"<br/>
-   Note: Keep the quotation marks.
+   Note: Keep the quotation marks.<br/>
+   Note: Some of these might come with different variations depending on your graphic card in use.
+Please pick the one that suits your hardware.

 3. Change any of the variables under the `:: SOME DEFAULT SETTINGS` section if you wish to change the default settings.